MCausc78/stoat.py/docs/api.rst

 .. class:: ServerChannel

-    A union of all channels that belong to a server.
+    An union of all channels that belong to a server.

     The following classes are included in this union: